 This post contains affiliate links.
 We may receive a commission for purchases made through these links without any extra cost to you.
 Thank you for your support.

-Before, we talked about the importance of research in affiliate marketing.
-If you haven’t read it, we recommend you to read it to better understand the context of this article.
+Previously, we talked about the importance of research in affiliate marketing.
+If you haven’t read it, we recommend you read it to better understand the context of this article.

 What is Keyword Research?

 As the name suggests, you need to research keywords you want to rank in search engines.
 Why?
 Because everyone is searching for something through a search engine.
 When you want to look for a product, service, or information, you don’t go to a specific URL and hit enter.
 It doesn’t happen that way.

 So, if you’re doing affiliate marketing, you must do keyword research before writing your post.
 If you’re doing it right, you can achieve better rankings on every major search engine.

 Let’s say you’re writing a product or service review like us.
 If your post appears on the first page of Google for “X review,” there is a big chance people will visit your link.

 Several of our posts are on the first page of Google Search.
 You can try and search for these keywords: